Signaletic operads: Preliminaries

 For example, the leftmost multiposet of \cref{fig:multiposets} is not a tree while the middle and rightmost multiposets of \cref{fig:multiposets} are.
-Clearly a multiposet is a forest (resp.~a tree) if its Hasse diagram is.
+Clearly a multiposet is a forest (resp.~a tree) if its Hasse diagram is a forest (resp.~a tree) in the graph-theoretical sense.
 We therefore freely use the vocabulary of trees (such as children, subtree, \dots) on tree multiposets.

-\begin{definition} A tree multiposet is \defn{interval labelled} if for any subtrees~$t$ and~$t'$ with the same parent, all labels that appear in~$t$ are strictly smaller than all labels that appear in~$t'$ or \viceversa.
+\begin{definition} A tree multiposet is \defn{interval labelled} if for any subtrees~$t$ and~$t'$ with the same parent, all the labels that appear in~$t$ are strictly smaller (in the sense of the standard order on~$[\max(M)]$) than all the labels that appear in~$t'$ or \viceversa.
 In other words, the labels that appear in distinct descendant subtrees of a given node belong to disjoint intervals. \end{definition}

 For instance, the middle tree multiposet of \cref{fig:multiposets} is not interval labelled (since the left descendant tree of the root contains~$1$ and~$3$ while the right descendant tree of the root contains~$2$) while the right tree multiposet of \cref{fig:multiposets} is interval labelled.